-Buying or selling a home can involve a great deal of money, so having the right real estate professional to guide you through it all can make a big difference.
-Knowing the nuances between the types of professionals you’ll encounter at a real estate firm can help you choose the one who can be most helpful, whether you’re ready to buy a home or sell one.
+Buying or selling a home involves a great deal of money, so having the right real estate professional to guide you through it all can make a big difference.
+Knowing the nuances between the types of professionals you’ll encounter at a real estate firm can help you choose the one who can be most helpful, whether you’re looking to buy or sell.

 What is a real estate agent?

 Before they can start working, real estate agents must take classes and pass a licensing exam in the state they plan to work in.
-When agents first get their license, they “have to practice or begin with another individual that has received a broker’s license,” explains Jeffrey Hicks, an associate broker in Atlanta and past president of the National Association of Real Estate Brokers.
+When agents first get their license, they “have to practice or begin with another individual that has received a broker’s license,” explains Jeffrey Hicks, an associate broker in Atlanta with Apollo Associates Realty and past president of the National Association of Real Estate Brokers.

 There are two main types of real estate agents: buyer’s agents and listing agents.

-A listing agent or seller’s agent helps people who want to sell their home.
-This means pricing the home appropriately for the market; listing the home on the Multiple Listing Service, a database of homes for sale available to other agents and real estate listing websites; marketing it to potential buyers, such as by staging the home or hosting open houses; and helping the homeowners negotiate offers.
+A listing agent, also called a seller’s agent, helps people who want to sell their home.
+This means pricing the home appropriately for the market; listing the home on the local MLS, a database of homes for sale; marketing it to potential buyers, including staging and open houses; and helping the homeowners negotiate offers.

 What is a real estate broker?

 Real estate brokers own and manage real estate brokerages (sometimes called agencies).
 These firms work with a title company and others to facilitate real estate transactions and manage real estate agents.
 Many brokers are also licensed agents.

 Like real estate agents, real estate brokers must take classes and pass an exam to get a license to operate.
 Typically, the broker exam is more rigorous than the one for agents and involves additional coursework.

 There are a few different types of real estate brokers: